Counting Temporal Paths: Introduction

 \section{Introduction}

 Computing a (shortest) path between two vertices in a graph is one of the most important tasks in algorithmic graph theory and serves as a subroutine in a wide variety of algorithms for connectivity-related graph problems.

-Betweenness centrality was introduced by \citet{freeman_set_1977} and motivates the task of \emph{counting} shortest paths in a graph.
+The \emph{betweenness centrality} measure for vertices in a graph was introduced by \citet{freeman_set_1977} and motivates the task of \emph{counting} shortest paths in a graph.
 Intuitively, betweenness centrality measures the importance of a vertex for information flow under the assumption that information travels along optimal (i.e.\ shortest) paths.
-More formally, the betweenness of a vertex~$v$ is based on to the ratio of the number of shortest paths between vertex pairs that visit~$v$ as an intermediate vertex and the total number of shortest paths, thus its computation is closely related to shortest path counting.
-Betweenness centrality is a commonly used tool in network analysis and it can be computed in polynomial time; e.g.\ Brandes' algorithm~\cite{brandes_faster_2001} for betweenness computation serves as a blueprint for all modern betweenness computation algorithms and implicitly also counts shortest paths.
+More formally, the betweenness of a vertex~$v$ is based on the ratio of the number of shortest paths between vertex pairs that visit~$v$ as an intermediate vertex and the total number of shortest paths, thus its computation is closely related to shortest path counting.
+The betweenness centrality is a commonly used tool in network analysis and it can be computed in polynomial time; e.g.\ Brandes' algorithm~\cite{brandes_faster_2001} serves as a blueprint for all modern betweenness computation algorithms and implicitly also counts shortest paths.

-In contrast to the tractability of counting shortest paths, the problem of counting \emph{all} paths between two vertices in a graph is one of the classic \#P-complete problems discussed in the seminal paper by~\citet{valiant_complexity_1979} and hence is not believed to be solvable in polynomial time.
+In contrast to the tractability of counting shortest paths, the problem of counting \emph{all} paths between two vertices in a graph is one of the classic problems discussed in the seminal paper by~\citet{valiant_complexity_1979} that is complete for the complexity class \#P (the counting analogue of NP) and hence is presumably not doable in polynomial time.